COURSE GUIDE

 It should also be noted that some immunisations, such as Hepatitis B and COVID-19, need multiple injections to be administered over a specific time period before you are deemed immune.
 It is important that you consult with your GP as soon as possible to avoid delays in starting your work placement.

-You are required to be supervised in the workplace by a Registered Nurse/ Division 1 nurse.
+Learners are required to be supervised in the workplace by a Registered Nurse/Division 1 nurse.
 This is in line with current industry practice, where the assistant in nursing (or equivalent) is always the responsibility of the Registered Nurse on duty.
-Registration status of the Workplace Supervisor will be verified online through the Australian Health Practitioner Registration Agency (AHPRA) website by the Open Colleges Workplace Assessor.
+Registration status of the Workplace Supervisor will be verified online through the Australian Health Practitioner Registration Agency (AHPRA) website.

 divider